Long-Term Photometric Consistent Novel View Synthesis with Diffusion Models: Related Work

-Conditional generative models are a common approach for complex tasks such as view synthesis \cite{rombach2021geometry,ren2022look}, image editing \cite{meng2022sdedit}, and video prediction \cite{lee2018savp}.
-Recent years has seen significant progress in generative modelling \cite{kingma2013auto,salimans2017pixelcnn++,ho2020denoising,goodfellow2020generative,esser2021taming} with diffusion models \cite{rombach2022high,song2020score,ho2020denoising} becoming successful in many tasks, \eg, text-to-image generation \cite{rombach2022high,saharia2022photorealistic}, and video modeling \cite{ho2022video}.
+Conditional generative models are a common approach for view synthesis \cite{rombach2021geometry,ren2022look}, image editing \cite{meng2022sdedit}, and video prediction \cite{lee2018savp}.
+Recent years has seen significant progress in generative modelling \cite{kingma2013auto,salimans2017pixelcnn++,ho2020denoising,goodfellow2020generative,esser2021taming} with diffusion models \cite{rombach2022high,song2020score,ho2020denoising} showing promise in many tasks, \eg text-to-image generation \cite{rombach2022high,saharia2022photorealistic} and video modeling \cite{ho2022video}.
 In our problem, we utilize latent diffusion models \cite{NEURIPS2021_701d8045, rombach2022high}, which first compress high dimensional images with an autoencoder and discourage the diffusion model from expending capacity on modeling imperceptible details.
 The resulting model is more efficient, and uses less computation during training and inference.

+Generative methods and 3D capable models are currently a very active research topic and there have been other highly related concurrent works investigating pose-conditional diffusion models.
+RenderDiffusion \cite{anciukevivcius2023renderdiffusion} uses an explicit 3D tri-plane representation \cite{chan2022efficient} for object-centric NVS, and relies on score-distillation \cite{poole2022dreamfusion} for 3D regularization, rather than relying on multi-view training data.
+In contrast to our method, RenderDiffusion focuses on object-centric NVS, and utilizes a 3D representation with limited spatial extent, while we focus on extrapolating scenes.
+The pose-guided diffusion model from Tseng et al. \cite{tseng2023consistent} is very similar to our method but uses a cascade diffusion model \cite{ho2021cascaded}, and only investigates performance on in-distribution trajectories.
+In contrast, our method uses a latent diffusion model, and investigates generalization to out-of-distribution trajectories.